Our free to use website requires cookies, as almost all websites do.

 The crisp dry apple freshness that calvados brings to this fruity long drink makes it one of the best base spirits in a fruit cup.

 Crisp, light and refreshing.
 Delicately simple yet with perfectly balanced complexity of flavours.
 Grind white caster sugar in a mortar and pestle to

 This 6:2:1 (6 parts rum, 2 parts lime and 1 part sugar) Daiquiri recipe emerged after an afternoon's Daiquiri experimentation with five of the UK's most

-Delicately flavoured and ever so very slightly sweet.
-Made with Bacardi Carta Blanca (as it originally was) this delicate cocktail has complex notes of
+When made with Bacardi Carta Blanca (as it originally was) this delicate and so very slightly sweet cocktail has complex notes of blue cheese with faintly

 This long refreshing fruity cocktail mimics the characteristics of a Pimm's Cup but with the punch and fullness flavour, reminiscent of distant decades